millan-figueroa-pscoursework/6.1-inventory-tracker/README.md

 ## Critical Thinking

-### After completing the lab, consider the following questions:

 ### How does TypeScript enforce type safety in this object-oriented program?

 ### How did inheritance reduce code duplication for PhysicalProduct and DigitalProduct?